mdancho84/mdancho84.github.io/_posts/2019-05-23-how-to-become-a-fiancial-data-scientist.md

 # We All Start At The Same Spot - Zero

-When we start out, we are the most vulnerable to making missteps.
+When we start out learning data science, we are the most vulnerable to making missteps.

 I personally remember feeling overwhelmed and directionless.
 It's at this moment that we are easily influenced to take the path of learning everything (and anything).